Historic Jonesborough: Tour the Oldest Town in Tennessee

 Beginning in May, free musical entertainment attracts a congenial crowd to the sidewalks in front of the Washington County Courthouse.
 Music may be bluegrass, Celtic, jazz or old-time blues.
 To mix things up a little bit, performance artists and storytellers join local and regional bands on the stage.
 Traffic is blocked off so lawn chairs can spill into the street.
 This free entertainment begins at 7 p.m. every Friday night through September.

-Jonesborough Days, a July 4 holiday extravaganza, will feature a parade, Civil War encampment, Native American village, craft, live entertainment, food vendors, and fireworks.
-Activities are scheduled for July 5-6.
+Jonesborough Days, a July 4 holiday extravaganza, features a parade, Civil War encampment, Native American village, craft, live entertainment, food vendors, and fireworks.

 The biggest event in town is the National Storytelling Festival produced by the International Storytelling Center in the heart of Jonesborough.
 Locals feel a tremendous ownership of the festival, and take lots of pride in the high caliber of storytellers who spin their tales to audiences large and small.
 Early ticket sales indicate attendance will be very good this year.
-More than 100,000 people are expected to attend the Oct.
-4-6 festival.
+More than 100,000 people are expected to attend each year.

 Jonesborough has other entertainment venues, such as the favorite Jonesborough Repertory Theatre.
 You might want something simpler, like playing bocce or listening to bluegrass at the Depot Street Brewing Co.
 This local brew pub sells a flavorful selection of craft beers to enjoy in casual indoor and outdoor tasting rooms.